-The client receives an authorization grant which is a credential representing the resource owner's authorization, expressed using one of four grant types defined in this specification or using an extension grant type.
-The authorization grant type depends on the method used by the client to request authorization and the types supported by the authorization server. - (C) The client requests an access token by authenticating with the authorization server and presenting the authorization grant. - (D) The authorization server authenticates the client and validates the authorization grant, and if valid issues an access token. - (E) The client requests the protected resource from the resource server and authenticates by presenting the access token.
+The client receives an authorization grant, which is a credential representing the resource owner's authorization, expressed using one of four grant types defined in this specification or using an extension grant type.
+The authorization grant type depends on the method used by the client to request authorization and the types supported by the authorization server. - (C) The client requests an access token by authenticating with the authorization server and presenting the authorization grant. - (D) The authorization server authenticates the client and validates the authorization grant, and if valid issues an access token. - (E) The client requests the protected resource from the resource server and authenticates by presenting the access token. - (F) The resource server validates the access token, and if valid, serves the request.